appcornerit/DeploydKit/README.md

 ```

 #### Authenticating Users
-DKEntity defines the following methods to authenticate with Deployd User Collection:
+DKEntity defines the following methods to authenticate with Deployd's User collection:

 ```objc
 // Log in a user with their username and password